CARING COUNSELORS WORK HERE

 Jessica Westover is a Marriage and Family Therapy Associate who graduated from Brigham Young University.
 She earned a Bachelor’s of Science degree in Family Studies from BYU.
 During which, she was involved in research on newlywed couple adjustment.
 In her master’s degree, she focused on bipolar disorder and family therapy.
 As a former youth camp counselor, she loves working with teens and appreciates the importance of connecting with youth.
 Jessica is passionate about helping people change for the better.
 She believes that gaining insight from past experiences and healing from trauma can be an important step in moving forward.
 She uses mostly Emotionally Focused Therapy and Experiential Family Therapy.

-Kaelie Lemmon, originally from Bluebell, Utah, received her bachelor’s degree from Brigham Young University in Family Studies.
-She completed her Master’s degree at Utah Valley University.
-She has background in crisis situations and behavioral therapy with children and teens.
+Kaelie Lemmon Wagner, originally from Bluebell, Utah, received her bachelor’s degree from Brigham Young University in Family Studies.
+She completed her Master’s degree at Utah Valley University and is currently obtaining a PhD in Marriage and Family Therapy at Brigham Young University.
+She has a background in crisis situations and behavioral therapy with children and teens.
 She has published an article with United Families International, emphasizing the role of love and connection in the change process.

 In 2014, she began working in the medical field as both a Certified Nurse Assistant (CNA) and Emergency Medical Technician (EMT).
 Since 2014, Kaelie has been working in trauma and crisis situations and recognizes the huge impact that the physiological body has on relationships and mental health.
 In 2017, Kaelie began working with children and teens diagnosed with Autism as a Behavior Technician.
 Her education and training in both behavioral therapy and the medical field have led her to have a deep understanding of the cross-over of physical and mental health and the complexity of children’s experiences and thought processes, which influences her personal approach working with clients.
-She loves spending time outdoors, playing the piano, reading, and playing card games.
+She loves spending time with her family, exploring in the outdoors, reading, and playing card games.

 Lisa Hansen - PhD, LMFT